sheila-anne/sheila-anne/src/pages/pura-vida-retreat.md

 ## What's Included

-- 5 Nights/6 days of accommodations in a Pura Vida lifestyle cabin at El Sabanero Eco-Lodge
+- 5 Nights / 6 days of accommodations in a Pura Vida lifestyle cabin at El Sabanero Eco-Lodge
 - 3 Vegetarian meals each day
-- 2 Yoga classes/workshops each day
+- 2 Yoga classes / workshops each day
-- 2 - 3 Beach days (by shuttle) and/or hang by the pool
+- 2 - 3 Beach days (by shuttle) and / or hang by the pool
 - Group Reiki healing session
 - Virtual community sessions before and after the retreat
 - All tips for El Sabanero Staff